When is the starting date for applying?

 Is this Program meant for students with undergraduate studies in Economics?

-Applicants must have an undergraduate degree (or be near completion of the degree, to be concluded before enrolment) with a strong quantitative background:
+Applicants must have an undergraduate degree (or be near completion of the degree, to be concluded before enrollment) with a strong quantitative background:

 - NON-EU students: Economics, Business, Mathematics, Physics, Statistics and Engineering.